RenzoTejada/Recojo-por-otra-persona/README.txt

 === Recojo por otra persona ===
-Contributors: renzotejada, drplugins, alexistejada
+Contributors: renzotejada, huakotech, alexistejada
 Tags: dni, recojo, recoger, otra persona,perú
-Requires at least: 5.2
+Requires at least: 6.2
-Tested up to: 6.5
+Tested up to: 6.6.1
 Stable tag: trunk
-Requires PHP: 5.6
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 It will allow you the option of pick up by another person.

-You will find this same information in the readme.txt of the plugin and on our website https://renzotejada.com

 == Description ==

 It will allow you the option of pick up by another person.

 The plugin has the following features: